-- G. Describe your organization's board and/or management structure and explain how this structure provides oversight over staff work. - H. Does your organization have access to resources and/or tools to track projects and the expenditure of grant funds (e.g., grant management software, spreadsheets, financial tracking systems, geographic information systems, etc.)?
-If so, describe. - Does your organization have professional staff within it's employ who have the knowledge and expertise to successfully develop conservation acquisition projects?
-If so, provide a brief overview of relevant staff's knowledge and expertise. - J. Describe your organization's experience developing and implementing similar projects within the last three (3) years. - K. Does your organization have a staff time-keeping system with the capacity to generate reports that break time down by grant task and person?
-If so, describe. - L. Does your organization have staff or a contractor sufficiently skilled to track project financials in a way that allows for efficient and accurate invoice submission?
-If so, describe.
+- 7. Describe your organization's board and/or management structure and explain how this structure provides oversight over staff work. - 8.
+Describe your organization's ability to track the following: - a. projects and the expenditure of grant funds (e.g., grant management software, spreadsheets, financial tracking systems, geographic information systems, etc.)? - b. staff time, including the ability to generate reports that break time down by grant and person? - c. project financials in a way that allows for efficient and accurate invoice submission? - 9.
+Does your organization have professional staff within it's employ who have the knowledge and expertise to successfully develop conservation acquisition projects?
+If so, provide a brief overview of relevant staff's knowledge and expertise. - 10.
+Describe your organization's experience developing and implementing similar projects.